LotDeWulf/Resonance/README.md

 ## Usage
 ### Initial steps:
-- Git clone this repository Run: `git clone https://github.com/manish-9245/Facial-Emotion-Recognition-using-OpenCV-and-Deepface.git`
+- Git clone this repository Run: `git clone https://github.com/LotDeWulf/resonance.git`
-- Run: `cd Facial-Emotion-Recognition-using-OpenCV-and-Deepface`
+- Run: `cd resonance`
 1. Install the required dependencies:
    - You can use `pip install -r requirements.txt`
    - Or you can install dependencies individually:
       - `pip install deepface`
       - `pip install tf_keras`
       - `pip install opencv-python`
+      - `pip install flask-socketio`

 2. Download the Haar cascade XML file for face detection:
    - Visit the [OpenCV GitHub repository](https://github.com/opencv/opencv/tree/master/data/haarcascades) and download the `haarcascade_frontalface_default.xml` file.

 3. Run the code:
    - Execute the Python script.
-   - The webcam will open, and real-time facial emotion detection will start.
+   - The webcam will turn on, and real-time facial emotion detection will start.
-   - Emotion labels will be displayed on the frames around detected faces.
+   - Videos will be played based on the emotions that are being detected.

 ## Approach